apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/executing_scripts/injecting_code.md

 ## Next up {#next}

 Next, we'll be learning a bit about how to extract data using Playwright/Puppeteer.
-There are two main ways to do this, so [next exciting lesson](./extracting_data.md) will be about both of them!
+You can use one of the two main ways to do this, so [next exciting lesson](./extracting_data.md) will be about both of them!